List of bus routes in London: Other letter-prefixed routes

+Silvertown Tunnel cycle shuttle

-Night only routes (N-prefixed)
+Night Bus routes (N-prefixed)

-Night bus routes are often related to the day numerical equivalent, normally running the same route but with an extension at either end of the service.
+Night Bus routes are often related to the day numerical equivalent, normally running the same route but with an extension at either end of the service.
 This is normally to provide a night service to destinations served by tube or train during the day.

-However, there are a few N-prefixed route numbers that have no relation to their daytime equivalents: the N5, N20, and N97 all operate in a different part of London to their respective day routes, and the N550 and N551 (which provide night service on parts of the DLR network) have no corresponding daytime routes.
+However, there are a few N-prefixed route numbers that have no relation to their daytime equivalents: the N5, N20, and N97 all operate in a different part of London to their respective day routes.
+Also, the N550 and N551 (which provide night service on parts of the DLR network) have no corresponding daytime routes.

 There are also 24-hour routes, which run day and night but usually with a lower frequency during the night hours.
 The vast majority run the same route at all times.
 With the introduction of the Night Tube, some day routes have been extended to run during Friday and Saturday nights to serve the stations.

 Non-TfL bus routes in Greater London

-These bus routes are not contracted to TfL and are therefore not 'London Buses', all but three run from villages and towns outside Greater London to destinations within.
-They are painted in a colour chosen by the operator, so are not necessarily red like London Buses, and most of them do not accept Oyster cards.
-These routes are operated with a London Service Permit issued by TfL so they are recognised by TfL bus maps and appear on TfL bus stops.
+These bus routes are not contracted to Transport for London and are therefore not London Buses.
+Most run from villages and towns outside Greater London to destinations within.
+They are painted in a colour chosen by the operator so may not be red like London Buses and do not accept Oyster cards.
+These routes are operated with a London Service Permit issued by TfL so appear on TfL bus stops and are recognised on TfL bus maps.